DrStrangeloovee/my-distroboxes/README.md

 ## A note on linking programs

-I find it useful to be able to be able to use podman from the host system - wheter or not you need that is up to you and differs from each use case.
+I find it useful to be able to be able to use Podman from the host system - whether you need that is up to you and differs from each use case.
 Feel free to change this as needed.
 What you will often see is something like the following:

 ```Dockerfile